reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 The output would be as follows:

 ```
-Source Retentions at run-time: 0
+Source Retentions at runtime: 0
-Run-time Retentions at run-time: 1
+Run-time Retentions at runtime: 1
-Class Retentions at run-time: 0
+Class Retentions at runtime: 0
 ```

-So we verified that only the RUNTIME annotation gets processed at run-time.
+So we verified that only the RUNTIME annotation gets processed at runtime.

 ## Annotation Categories